chef-boneyard/knife-acl/README.md

 Shows the ACL for the specified object.
 Objects are identified by the combination of their type and name.

-Valid `OBJECT_TYPE`'s are
+Valid `OBJECT_TYPE`s are

 - clients
-- groups
 - containers
+- cookbooks
 - data
+- environments
+- groups
 - nodes
 - roles
-- cookbooks
-- environments

 For example, use the following command to obtain the ACL for a node named "web.example.com":